What is a Changemaker School?

 Changemaker schools are not part of a franchise or specific ideology and Ashoka does not offer a set-curriculum or prescribed program.
 The common thread is that all members of the school community 'think outside of the box' and interact with empathy and respect for all.

 Over the last three years, Ashoka has built a network of over 250 schools around the world that are cultivating changemaking skills in their students.
-Our aim at Calgary Changemaker School is to become a part of the Ashoka, Canada network and to be the first K-12 Changemaker school in Alberta.

 What is a Changemaker School according to Ashoka?